-The Alberta speed skating high performance long track program is funded in part from the Alberta Sport Connection through its high performance coach Grant.
+The Alberta speed skating high performance long track program (HPP) is funded in part from the Alberta Sport Connection through its high performance coach Grant.
 While fulfilling the requirements of the Alberta Sport Connection’s HP Coach Grant, the program also aims to offer our Alberta skaters and option for high-performance long track that meets their individual needs.

 The Alberta Amateur Speed Skating Association’s vision is to give all Alberta speed skaters opportunity to reach their full potential.
 Our high-performance program helps each skater in the program reach their full potential by providing training tailored to meet their individual development needs, based on their developmental gaps or capacities for training, with careful attention paid to their training and skating background.

-The long track focussed program runs two training groups out of the Olympic Oval, one on the B ice and one on the A ice.
+The long track focussed program runs two training groups out of the Olympic Oval, one on the "B" ice and one on the "A" ice.
 The program targets a range of skaters, from those looking to make the next step from what their club can provide in terms of training load or long track ice availability, to skaters looking at progressing to the National team level.

 Mike Marshall – AASSA Provincial Coach/Technical Director and former Canadian National Team/Olympic team Long Track Coach.